Catalogue: Traditional Program: International Studies

 The international studies division educates students in a manner to enhance their opportunities for success in global careers.
 The international studies major provides the student with an interdisciplinary, internationally focused education in language, history, geography, philosophy, Bible, political science, humanities, business, and experiential study abroad.
 International Studies majors may participate in a specialized track in their chosen vocation, using available elective courses under the direction of the discipline director and the international studies coordinator.
 As a Christian liberal arts university, Belhaven emphasizes the importance of Christian values and ethics.

-|201||Global Culture (3).
+|201||Global Culture - Globalization and Culture (3).

 |401||Semester Abroad (12).
-Prereq: Junior or senior standing.
+Prereq: IST 201, 202, 301 (IST majors only) and junior or senior standing.

 Study abroad or international internship during junior or senior year.
 May include study abroad through council studies (COS) or other accredited academic institution, or semester abroad specific to student ??s culture of interest.
 For international students or those with substantial international experience, a 12-hour cross culturally significant internship in a firm, organization, agency, or institution may be accepted.
 (Fall and spring)

 This course is designed to give the student practical experience in either conducting a specific research project or in a professional position within an approved private firm or public agency.
 This course is open only to students majoring in international studies.
 A minimum GPA of 3.0 is required and approval by the supervising dean must be obtained, as well as letters of recommendation from two faculty members (one should be the internship supervisor).
 The course may be graded on a letter bases or on a pass or fail, at the request of the faculty supervisor and the student.
+(Fall and Spring)